NBISweden/course_chipseq/labs/extra.md

 Explore data
 - you can zoom in and move along chromosome 1 and 2
-- go to interesting locations, e.g. REST binding peaks detected in both HeLa samples, available in `peaks_hela.chr12.bed`
+- go to interesting locations, e.g. REST binidng peaks detected in both HeLa samples, available in `peaks_hela.chr12.bed`
 - you can change the signal display mode in the tracks in the left hand side panel.
 Right click in the BAM file track, select from the menu "display" - squishy; "color by" - read strand and "group by" - read strand

 To view the `peaks_hela.chr12.bed`